lulzzz/mtl-assessment-components/README.md

 npm run build
 # watch for changes on all packages
 npm run watch
+# symlink together all packages that are dependencies of each other
+npm run linkall
+# delete node_modules directories for all packages
+npm run clean
 ```

 ## Publish of new version of the packages